Among the many type 2 diabetes risk factors, smoking both increases your chances of developing this disease and makes

 He also developed heart disease – and died at age 42 in 2014.

 Research has found that smoking is one of the type 2 diabetes risk factors.
 The more your smoke, the higher your risk.
-Once you have diabetes, smoking increases your risk of heart and kidney disease, decreased blood flow to the legs and feet, and the development of retinopathy (which can cause blindness).
+Once you have heart and kidney disease, decreased blood flow to the legs and feet, and the development of retinopathy (which can cause blindness).

 The risk of damage to the nerves in your arms and legs also increases (peripheral neuropathy), causing numbness, pain, weakness and poor coordination.
 Many people who are also obese develop a foot deformity that can lead to amputation.